- know your Edward Enniful from your Anna Wintour?

 - a trend forecaster such as Kjaer Global, Trendstop or WGSN

 - a fashion college or university such as Central Saint Martins, Edinburgh College of Art or Nottingham Trent University

 Or, if you’re keen to unleash your inner entrepreneur, you could become a freelancer or set up your own business.
 This is common in areas such as fashion design, styling, journalism and photography.

 The vast majority of fashion jobs can be found in, perhaps unsurprisingly, the four fashion capitals of the world:

 - New York

 If you want a job in the UK, the capital city is likely to be your base.
 However, that’s not to say you can’t work in fashion elsewhere in the country.
 There are some opportunities in other large cities such as:

-If your dream career in fashion involves jet-setting around the world, there are plenty of cities outside of the UK to choose between.
+While Covid-19 may put a stop to any immediate plans to travel for work, if your dream career in fashion involves jet-setting around the world there are plenty of cities outside of the UK to choose between in the future.
 Fashion is a global industry, after all.
 You may well be able to find work in the likes of: